nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 </details>

-<br> <br>

-## Data processing pipeline

-Now let’s get started processing the data\!

 <br>

-#### Define paths to the project directory and programs
+#### 6\.
+Define paths to the project directory and programs

-First we need to make sure the server knows where to find the programs we’ll be running and our input and output directories.
-This will always need to be specified on each new system we run our scripts on.
+We need to make sure the server knows where to find the programs we’ll be running and our input and output directories.
+This will always need to be specified every time we run our scripts in a new login session.

 <br>